-All this is of course primarily intended for the purpose of establishing the climate sensitivity of CO2.
+All this is of course intended for the purpose of establishing the climate sensitivity of CO2.

-So let’s assume that we manage to get an accurate representation of the number of layers, by using physics or empirical data.
+So let’s assume that we managed to get an accurate representation of the number of layers, by using physics or empirical data, and that the number of layers is determined by the number of greenhouse gas molecules.
 Then it is easy to double the number of layers that are attributed to CO2, and see what happens with the radiation, and hence with the energy balance of the earth.

 First the 100 layer simulation with Surface Upward radiation (Su), and rather randomly Latent Heat (LH), convection and solar IR (SIR) included (double click to enlarge):